One of the first questions that aspiring Korean speakers ask is, “Is Korean easy to learn?”

 Tip #7: Find a Language Partner

-There’s no doubt that the best way to improve your language skills is to get as much speaking time as possible.
-Find a Korean language group near you on sites like Meetup.
+Is Korean hard to learn?
+Not with a partner!
+You can find a Korean language group near you on sites like Meetup.
 If you don’t have any Korean communities nearby, you can also try finding language partners online through forums or groups on Facebook.

 Commit to meeting weekly with your language partners, and establish a rule that you’ll only speak in Korean.
 Come prepared with a topic to discuss, so rather than going through the same small talk each week, you will be able to have a more in-depth conversation.